mcinglis/c-style/readme.md

 Due to [pass-by-value semantics](http://c-faq.com/ptrs/passbyref.html), structs will be "copied" when passed into functions that don't modify them.
 If you think this is a problem, consider:

 - compilers are smart and can optimize this - if a function only uses one field of a struct, then the compiler can only copy that field
-- giving the function frame the actual data rather than a pointer saves having to fetch that remote memory first
+- dereferencing pointers is slow - it's better to give the function frame the actual data straight-up
 - most structs are only a few bytes, so copying is negligible

 Defining a *modification* is tricky when you introduce structs with pointer members (usually pointer-to-arrays - most other pointers usually aren't needed).
 I consider a modification to be something that affects the value's public state.
 This depends on common-decency of users of the interface to respect visibility comments.